 Use this Mississippi gross pay calculator to gross up wages based on net pay.
-For example, if an employee receives $500 in take-home pay, this calculator can be used to calculate the gross amount that must be used when calculating payroll taxes.
+For example, if an employee receives $500 in take-home pay it will calculate the gross amount that must be used when calculating payroll taxes.
 It determines the amount of gross wages before taxes and deductions that are withheld, given a specific take-home pay amount.
-See payroll calculation FAQs below.

 What is Mississippi’s supplemental/bonus tax rate?